 • Have diabetes

-• Personal history of eye injury that required medical
+• Personal history of eye injury that required medical or surgical care

 The American Academy of Ophthalmology recommends the following eye exam schedules:

 A pediatrician, family physician, nurse practitioner or physician’s assistant should examine a newborn’s eyes for general health in the nursery.
 By 6 months of age, all infants should be screened for ocular health by a health care professional (ophthalmologist, primary care provider, family physician, pediatrician or other health care professionals) or a trained screener.

 An infant should receive a comprehensive eye evaluation whenever questions arise about his or her eye health.
 No infant is too young for an eye examination.

 Before Age 5

 Since it is possible for your child to have a serious vision problem without being aware of it, your child should have his or her eyes screened at age 3 and 5 by an eye care professional for eye conditions such as: